-Lawrence Livermore National Laboratory (LLNL) scientists have found novel approaches to expand the abilities of two-photon lithography (TPL), a high-determination 3D printing system equipped for delivering nanoscale highlights littler than one-hundredth the width of a human hair.
+Lawrence Livermore National Laboratory (LLNL) scientists have found novel approaches to expand the human hair.

 The study also releases the potential for X-beam computed tomography (CT) to dissect pressure or deformities noninvasively in inserted 3D-printed medicinal gadgets or inserts.